keithatxxdotnetwork/all-docs/docs/overview/softwareOverview.md

 The xx labs substrate repository is a fork of the [Substrate framework](https://github.com/paritytech/substrate).
-The xx-network branch of this repository contains Staking pallet modifications specific to the xx Network, such as the inclusion of cMix IDs.
+The xx-network branch of this repository contains Staking pallet modifications specific to the xx Network, such as the inclusion of cMixx IDs.